choudharyus/week2-monday3/readme.md

   model: 'Civic',
   year: 1997,
   'tire-type': 'Goodyear'
-  // NOTE: Keys with a "-" in their name must be surrounded by quotation marks.
+  // NOTE: Keys with a "-" or space in their name must be surrounded by quotation marks.
   // NOTE: You should use camelCase in JS, but sometimes you need to work with hyphens in JSON objects, if they were generated from a non-JavaScript API.
 }
 ```